Echo Park: Edendale

 Mabel Normand and Gloria Swanson.
 Charlie Chaplin's first film was made at Keystone Studios, as well as the very first feature-length comedy, which starred Chaplin and Normand.

 The first pie-in-the-face scene was filmed at what later became the Mack Sennett Studios on Glendale Boulevard near Effie Street.
-The complex, which is now part of a storage facility, dates from 1909 and includes one of the area's first permanent sound stages, the factories where movies are made.
+The complex, which is now part of a storage facility, dates back to 1909 and includes one of the area's first permanent sound stages, the factories where movies are made.
 The former studio, 1712 Glendale Boulevard, is City of Los Angeles Historic-Cultural Monument No. 256.

 Echo Park Lake

 Echo Park Lake was established in 1868, as a drinking water reservoir, filled with water from a ditch that connects to the Los Angeles River in Los Feliz to the reservoir.
 In 1891, the four owners of the surrounding area gave up 33 acre of land around the reservoir to the city so that it could be used as a park.
 The city began work landscaping the park in October 1892.
 City parks superintendent Joseph Henry Tomlinson chose the name because of echoes he heard during the construction of Echo Park Lake in 1892.
-By 1895, the park and accompanying boathouse were completed.
+The park and accompanying boathouse were completed in 1895.
 By the late 1910s, motion picture companies on Allesandro Street, now Glendale Boulevard, had been using the park as a filming location.

 Echo Park Lake was identified as an impaired body of water in 2006, and the city allocated $64.7 million to fund its cleanup and revitalization.
 In the summer of 2011, the lake was closed off and drained when the rehabilitation project began.
 The lake reopened on June 5, 2013, after a $45 million renovation.

 Starting in November 2019, a growing population of homeless people began moving into the lake grounds.
 The encampment included nearly 200 homeless tents, and four homeless individuals died at the park in 2020.
 On March 25, 2021, the park was closed for renovations and cleared of the homeless encampments.
-While closure notices were posted throughout the park days before the sweep, over 200 protesters clashed with LAPD, who arrested 179 protesters.
+Closure notices were posted throughout the park days before the sweep.
+During the sweep over 200 protesters clashed with LAPD, who arrested 179 protesters.
 The encampment and ensuing incident became a major flashpoint in LA's homelessness crisis.

 Of the 183 homeless individuals living at Echo Park Lake, only 17 had successfully transitioned into permanent housing as of March 2022.
 In February 2023, councilmember Hugo Soto-Martinez announced plans to remove the fence that encircles the lake.
 The plans became divisive within the community, many of whom have advocated for the fence to remain, amid the ongoing homelessness crisis.

 The fence surrounding the lake was removed May 30, 2023 by the city.